-We recall once enjoying the spectacle of a young lawyer squirming during a pretrial hearing.
-We couldn’t help ourselves – he represented the opposing party and generally was insufferable.
-The judge picked through the sharp young attorney’s pleadings liked he was sorting a pile of smelly socks, and demanded to know “just what is this case doing in my courtroom?”
+I recall once enjoying the spectacle of a young lawyer squirming during a pretrial hearing.
+I couldn’t help myself – he represented the opposing party and generally was insufferable.
+The judge picked through the sharp young attorney’s pleadings liked he was sorting a pile of smelly socks, and then demanded to know “what is this case doing in my courtroom?”

 Ah, schadenfreude!
-Such a guilty pleasure, chiefly because we have no doubt that we ourselves have on many occasions given other lawyers opportunities to enjoy schadenfreude at our expense.
+Such a guilty pleasure, chiefly because I have no doubt that I myself have on many occasions given other lawyers opportunities to enjoy schadenfreude at myexpense.

 Still, there are a lot of cases that ought to never see the inside of a courtroom.
 Today’s case is a good example.
 A man named Klemme burned some brush one day.
 He carefully tended the burn pile, kept water and a phone handy lest the fire get out of control, and checked for burning embers before he went home that night.
 He was on the scene the next day, too, and saw no smoldering debris.
 The next day, however, the wind came up and somehow fire burned about 400 young seedlings planted in the neighboring unimproved property, owned by the widow Zech.